+When there is a false base station claiming to be a GERAN/UTRAN cell from other PLMN (i.e. not in the configured list of decommissioned RATs), UE can decline this cell based on the lcoation information.

 How the indication is configured on the UE is left to out of band mechanisms or to other solutions for provisioning such information from the network.
-Observe, that any such mechanisms need to be secure so that the UE is not mislead into not selecting still available access technologies.
+Observe, that any such mechanisms need to be secure so that the UE is not mislead into selecting still available access technologies.

-NOTE: For example, the out of band mechanisms can be OTA.
+NOTE: For example, the out of band mechanisms can be OTA, or other offline configuration

 5.10.3 Evaluation